 6. Hormone replacement will help with symptoms and protect the bones, heart and brain.
 There are many different types – it’s about finding the right one for you or you may prefer to use the pill.

-7. Lifestyle and diet: regular exercise, maintaining a healthy weight, not smoking, adequate calcium and vitamin D intake and a balanced diet are important for your heat and bones
+7. Lifestyle and diet: regular exercise, maintaining a healthy weight, not smoking, adequate calcium and vitamin D intake and a balanced diet are important for your heart and bones

 8. Getting a diagnosis of POI can be very tough emotionally: consider seeing a specialist counsellor or joining a support group